MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibmcloud/mobilefirst-server-on-kubernetes-using-helm/index.md

 Follow the steps given below to load the PPA Archive into IBM Cloud Kubernetes Cluster:

   1. Log in to the cluster using IBM Cloud plugin.

-      >See the [CLI Command Reference](https://cloud.ibm.com/docs/cli?topic=cloud-cli-getting-started#overview) in IBM Cloud CLI documentation.
+Refer the [IBM Cloud CLI documentation] (https://cloud.ibm.com/docs/cli?topic=cloud-cli-getting-started#overview) for Command Reference.

       For example,
       ```bash
       ibmcloud login -a cloud.ibm.com
       ```
-      Optionally, if you intend to skip SSL validation use the flag `--skip-ssl-validation` in the command above.
-Using this option prompts for `username` and `password` of your cluster endpoint.
-Proceed with the steps below, on successful login.
+      Include the --sso option if using a federated ID.
+Optionally, you may intend to skip SSL validation use the flag `--skip-ssl-validation` in the above command.
+This would bypass SSL validation of HTTP requests.
+Using this parameter might cause security problems.

   2. Login into the IBM Cloud Container registry & initialize the Container Service using the following commands:
       ```bash